VoIP Phones & Cloud-based Telephony | Read Time: 3 mins.

 VoIP phones rely on a suitable internet connection to maintain high call quality.
 When the technology was originally introduced, the IP network was still underdeveloped to support VoIP technology fully.
 This meant the VoIP phones developed a reputation for delivering poor call quality.

-Since the wide-spread expansion of high-speed business broadband, the reliability of the technology has increased.
+Since the widespread expansion of high-speed business broadband, the reliability of the technology has increased and VoIP technology offers a superior failover plan to legacy PSTN or ISDN technology.

 VoIP calls are now delivered in HD quality and feature services such a Disaster Recovery allow for constant connections, so your calls always go somewhere.
-Our cloud-based telephony has a 99.999% uptime.
+Our cloud-based telephony has a 99.999% uptime and in the event of an internet outage calls are automatically forwarded to another location or mobile phone.

 Does VoIP affect Internet speed?

 The speed of your internet connection is very important for delivering high-quality phone calls.
-By its nature, a VoIP call uses far less bandwidth than visiting a website.
-This is because the only data being transmitted is your voice.
+By its nature, a VoIP call uses far less bandwidth than for example visiting a website.
+You can prioritise voice data so that in the event of low bandwidth calls get priority over other data.

 Using VoIP when you have a very fast connection won’t affect your Internet Speed too much.
-Despite this, we would recommend running your VoIP system through a separate, single-purpose, internet connection to your computer network.
-This helps to guarantee the overall quality of your calls.
+Despite this, we would recommend running your VoIP system through a separate, single-purpose, internet connection to your data network.
+This helps to guarantee the overall quality of your calls and the two connections act as back-up lines to each other.

 Is VoIP cheaper than a landline?

 VoIP is significantly cheaper than traditional phone lines.
 This is because it does not rely on the legacy technology of PSTN & ISDN to provide a connection.
-These traditional lines are copper-based networks that providers find expensive to maintain.
+These traditional lines are copper-based networks that providers find expensive to maintain and will decommission soon.

-Additionally, using a cloud-based phone system also introduces many features and benefits for businesses of all size.
-This allows businesses to get better value-for-money from VoIP systems compared to traditional landlines.
+Using a cloud-based phone system (VoIP) also introduces many features and guarantee for businesses of all sizes.
+This allows businesses to get better value-for- money from VoIP systems compared to traditional landlines and on-site phone systems.

 Interested in getting a VoIP system?
-Schedule a tailored demo of our Silverline software with one of our team and find out what features your business can enjoy.
+Schedule a tailored demo of our VoIP and UC software with one of our team and find out what features your business can enjoy.